 There’s some debate as to where the term “pizza” comes from.
 One of the prevailing theories, however, is that it comes from the Latin pitta, a type of flatbread.
 And, to the best of our knowledge, that is exactly how pizza started out: flatbread with extra toppings meant to give it flavor.

-The fact is that ancient peoples loved bread.
-For many reasons.
-Grain kept relatively well in a world bereft of refrigerators, and bread is one of the more enjoyable ways to eat it.
+Ancient people loved their bread, and it’s not hard to see why.
+Grains keep relatively well in a world bereft of refrigerators, and bread is one of the more enjoyable ways to eat it.
 It was also among the cheaper foodstuffs, generally, as grain is easy to produce, ship, and process in large quantities.
 Finally, bread is also quite dense in protein, carbohydrates, fiber, and calories — especially whole-grain bread, which our ancestors ate.
 Bread doesn’t particularly shine in the taste department, however.
-Sure, it’s easy to carry and it will get you full, but it’s not very exciting on the palate.
+So it’s easy to carry and it will get you full, but it’s not very exciting on the palate; unless you give it an extra twist.

 This is perhaps why, as Genevieve Thiers writes in the History of Pizza, soldiers of the Persian King Darius I “baked a kind of bread flat upon their shields and then covered it with cheese and dates” as early as the 6th century B.C.
 The Greeks (they used to fight the Persians a lot) seem to have later adopted and adapted this dish for their own tables.